phetsims/phet-info/doc/phet-software-design-patterns.md

 This pattern is also described in equality-explorer/doc/implementation-notes.md "Creator Pattern"

-Generally speaking, the pattern for creating a new item works like so:
+Generally speaking, the pattern for creating a new item by dragging from the control panel works like so:
 1. The user drags an icon in a toolbox or control panel
-2. This triggers a new model element to be created.
+2. This triggers a new model element to be created (usually positioned above the icon, so it is not occluded by touch)
 3. The view receives a message from the model that a new element has been created, and the view creates the corresponding view node.
 4. The drag event is forwarded to the listener for the view node.